Existential-nonce/Murder-Games-Bot/to do list.md

 ### COMMANDS:
 * [ ] make a command that can easily add item files within the `command` folder rather than manually adding each item file
-* [ ] make a command that explains all the rarity shit
 * [ ] make the stats command with all the analytical data stuff (ram, latency, etc..)
-* [ ] finish the `credits` command
+* [x] finish the `credits` command
 * [x] add the github repo link
-* [ ] make a command that can interact with the roblox API and display the stats of the game (current players, favorites, last updates etc...)
+* [ ] make a command that can interact with the API and display the stats of the game (current players, favorites, last updates etc...)
 * [x] finish making the help command with admin commands too
 * [ ] blacklist command